Advantaged/ventoy-on-arch-linux/README.md

 3. Appearances Problems

-If you use KDE/Plasma the GUI-application can be show falsified because Ventoy use Gtk, to solve this problem under plasma:
+If you use KDE/Plasma the GUI-application can be show falsified fields because Ventoy use Gtk, to solve this problem under plasma:

 * Right-Click on Kickoff ("Application Menu"),